15 Best Things to Do on Oʻahu’s North Shore

 5. Banzai Bowls

-I say this because everything on their menu is always a good choice, and other places on the island don’t give you as much value for your money.
+I say this because everything on their menu is always such a great, filling, and often healthy choice—not to mention, other places on the island don’t give you as much for your money!

 Yelp: Banzai Bowls